-Mice and touchpads are generally designed to configure automatically once they’re attached to a PC, so usually you wouldn’t need to manually download and install any drivers to get them working.
+Mice and touchpads are generally designed to configure automatically once they’re attached to a PC, so usually, you wouldn’t need to manually download and install any drivers to get them working.
 Faults usually come from corrupted drivers, liquid spills, or some other mechanical failures.

 Here are some possible ways to troubleshoot different problems you may be having with your mouse or touchpad in Windows (7, 8, 8.1, or 10).
-Problems may include, mouse or touchpad not working at all, pointer being unusually slow or overly fast.
+Problems may include, mouse or touchpad not working at all, the pointer being unusually slow or overly fast.
 It could also be that the pointer keeps dancing around the screen in a haphazard fashion when you try to move it.

 ADJUST POINTER SPEED: